shashankballa/QMFnet/README.md

 ﻿
-# WaveNetX
+# QMFnet: Learning Quadrature Mirror Filter Banks for Image Segmentation

-This is the official code of WaveNetX, incorporating trainable Wavelets into wavelet-based image segmentation networks.
+This is the official code of QMFnet, incorporating trainable Wavelets into wavelet-based image segmentation networks.
 It is inspired by XNet v2 (BIBM 2024).

 ## Requirements
 This code has been designed and optimized to be run on both Metal and Cuda-enabled device.
 It is also possible to run on CPU but is not recommended.